frankligy/SNAF/docs/tutorial.rst

 Different strigencies are explanined below:

-* strigency 1: The novel isoform needs to be absent in UniProt database
+* ``strigency 1``: The novel isoform needs to be absent in UniProt database
-* strigency 2: The novel isoform also needs to be a documented protein-coding gene
+* ``strigency 2``: The novel isoform also needs to be a documented protein-coding gene
-* strigency 3: The novel isoform also needs to not be subjected to Nonsense Mediated Decay (NMD)
+* ``strigency 3``: The novel isoform also needs to not be subjected to Nonsense Mediated Decay (NMD)
-* strigency 4: The novel isoform also needs to have long-read or EST support (as long as the novel junction present in full-length)
+* ``strigency 4``: The novel isoform also needs to have long-read or EST support (as long as the novel junction present in full-length)
-* strigency 5: The novel isoform also needs to have long-read or EST support (whole ORF needs to be the same as full-length)
+* ``strigency 5``: The novel isoform also needs to have long-read or EST support (whole ORF needs to be the same as full-length)

 An output called ``candidates.txt`` is what we are looking for, to facilitate the inspection of the result, let's use the B antigen viewer shown below.